top of page

 What Are Shin Splints?

 "Shin splints" is a common term for medial tibial stress syndrome (MTSS).
-It refers to pain along the inner edge of the shin bone, usually due to repetitive stress from running or jumping.
+This condition refers to pain along the inner edge of the shin bone.
+It typically arises due to repetitive stress from running or jumping.

 Common Causes:

-• Sudden increase in running volume or intensity
+• Sudden increases in running volume or intensity.

-Evidence: A 2020 review in the British Journal of Sports Medicine found MTSS is one of the top five injuries in distance runners, especially those with sudden training spikes or previous injury history.
+Evidence: A 2020 review in the British Journal of Sports Medicine found that MTSS is one of the top five injuries in distance runners, particularly those with sudden training spikes or a history of past injuries.

 Symptoms of Shin Splints